turgu1/maison/Readme.md

 DEVICE_NAME: Code upload completed.
 Rebooting
 ```

-A shell script can be found in the *tools/upload.sh* file that help in the automated transmission of a new firmware.
-Some parameters must be modified according to the MQTT broker configuration.
+A shell script (located in the `tools/upload.sh` file) that help in the automated transmission of a new firmware is supplied with the framework.
+Some parameters must be modified according to the targetted MQTT broker configuration to make it usable.